 Florida’s Impaired Driving Program supports a variety of strategies that target individuals driving impaired.
-FDOT grant funds are used for purchasing DUI enforcement activities and equipment, providing awareness and education campaigns, conducting proactive youth-focused DUI education and outreach, and specialized education for law enforcement and prosecution to increase effective DUI adjudication.
+FDOT subgrant funds are used for purchasing DUI enforcement equipment, additional enforcement, providing awareness and education campaigns, conducting proactive youth-focused DUI education and outreach, and specialized education for law enforcement and prosecution to increase effective DUI adjudication.

 Impaired Driving Education Campaigns